Certificate in Wound Debridement (Level 7)

 All study is highly-structured and self-directed and you will need to have good time management skills.
 You should typically aim for around 9 hours of study per week.
 You’ll need to complete at least 30 hours of work-based learning during this programme, although this may be less if you have prior debridement experience.

-You will also attend a two-day, face-to-face block course at the Dunedin campus.
+You will also attend a two-day, face-to-face workshop.
 CSWD competency assessments with your mentor/s commence after completion of this practicum.

 Entry